 Let them go down alive into hell,

 For wickedness is in their dwellings and among them.

 a.
 Let death seize them; let them go down alive into hell: This remarkably strong statement from David shows how dangerous the man was to the peace of God’s people and how deeply he had wounded David.
-It was a strong prayer, but it was a prayer that left vengeance to God and refused to take it himself.
+It was a strong prayer, but it was a prayer that left vengeance to God, and David refused to take vengeance himself.

 i.
 “The phrase, let them go down to Sheol alive, is a clear echo of Numbers 16:30, where Moses had called for proof that in resisting him the rebels of his day were resisting God.”
 (Kidner)

 b.
 For wickedness is in their dwellings and among them: David called upon God to bring such a severe judgment because the wickedness was so deeply ingrained in them.